Emperor Scorpion Facts

 Background Of The Emperor Scorpion

 Also, known as Imperial Scorpion, Pandinus imperator the emperor scorpions are not dangerous and make great pets.
 I remember back in 2005 I was buying emperors in lots of 10 for $2.99 a piece from a wholesaler in Florida.
 Some major changes happened on May 3 2013 when CITES banned the export of Pandinus imperator out of Togo and Benin.
 Today expect to pay $50 for a emperor scorpion and that’s if you can find one.
+Watch out for imitation like the Asian Forest scorpion as I’ve seen them being sold as Emperors.
 The following are some emperor scorpion facts that you should know before you purchase a emperor.

 Emperor Scorpion Natural Habitat